Strawberry Almond Cake

 Step 2

 Add the cake flour to the sugar mixture, and sprinkle the baking powder and sea salt right on top.
-Mix on low until you have a smooth cake batter, scraping the sides of the bowl as necessary.
+Fold together with a spatula until you have a smooth cake batter, scraping the sides of the bowl as necessary.

 Pour batter evenly into the prepared pans, about 390 grams each.